paiyge/Bayesian/README.md

 This is me teaching myself a crash course in r JAGS.

 ### Seabirds Dive Data
 The Seabird Dive dataset contains records of dives in 108 European shags, common guillemots, and razorbills.
-Truthfully, this dataset is likley not the best suited for Bayesian modeling as I selected it early in the learning process (and to appeal and be relevant to BRI).
+Truthfully, this dataset is likley not the best suited for Bayesian modeling as I selected it early in the learning process.

 "Completed"
 - EDA